-Two weeks ago Helena trudged up the stairs of her childhood home carrying several designer handbags, a designer organizer, and a mink coat from the 80s.
+Two weeks ago, Helena trudged up the stairs of her childhood home carrying several designer handbags, a designer organizer, and a mink coat from the ’80s.
 Her parents, especially her mother, had a flair for drama, for excess.
 Helena grew up to be the opposite in a classic reactionary measure.
-The irony that they are gone and she is left alone to handle a house bursting with, in her mind, unnecessary possessions hasn’t escaped her notice.
+The irony that she is left alone to handle a house bursting with, in her mind, unnecessary possessions hasn’t escaped her notice.
 Honestly, she’s rather pissed about the whole thing.
 Amused, disgusted, and exhausted, she later sent me a short email I haven’t stopped thinking about since.

 Old tubes of mascaras.
 Eyeshadows.
 Almost empty bottles of aspirin.
 Expired lotions.
-Moth eaten sweaters.
+Moth-eaten sweaters.
 Uncomfortable sofas.
-Bills, paid and unpaid.
+Bills paid and unpaid.
 Unread books.
-Shirts that don’t fit, are no longer in style, or you never really liked.
+Shirts on hangers that don’t fit, are no longer in style, or you never really liked.
 Someone will one day run their hands over your possessions and make an assumption you won’t be there to refute.

 I find it disconcerting that someone will find an empty Impressionist address book on my desk and wonder when I became a fan of Cézanne when, in truth, it was a gift from a friend I will never use.
 If they open my hall closet by the front door, what will they think of my piles of art and ill-fitting coats?
 Surely those who love me will realize I only wear the red one, even though it’s three sizes too big.
-And what does it say that I never took the time to alter a coat so that it fits my form in a flattering way, that I let the cuffs drag my knuckles and the waist swing wildly when I walk?
+And what does it say that I never took the time to alter a coat to fit my form in a flattering way, that I let the cuffs drag my knuckles, and the waist swing wildly when I walk?

 They will open my makeup drawer, pause, and then say, “I don’t remember her ever wearing green eyeshadow.”

 The most alarming thing about Helena’s parents is that they weren’t hoarders.
 They were positively average.
-The horror in visiting is knowing I am walking into a house of mirrors.
+The horror of visiting is knowing I am walking into a house of mirrors.
 Each duplicate kitchen utensil is my own.
-Each ill thought furniture purchase belongs to me.
-The library of unread books are inscribed with my name.
+Each ill-thought furniture purchase belongs to me.
+The library of unread books is inscribed with my name.

-Perhaps this is why I acted like a self righteous twit during the Missoni for Target melee of last week.
-I wanted to tie people up with their Pakistani produced chevrons and drag them over to the house with the hummingbirds so they could witness what happens when you buy to fill a hole instead of feed a passion.
+Perhaps this is why I acted like a self-righteous twit during last week’s Missoni for Target melee.
+I wanted to tie people up with their Pakistani-produced chevrons and drag them over to the house with the hummingbirds so they could witness what happens when you buy to fill a hole instead of feeding a passion.
 I’m guilty of wanting the ridiculous, too, which made me all the more upset.
 Glass houses are woefully inconvenient.

-Helena found dozens of cards from over the years where she offered to help her parents purge and organize.
-They were appreciated and acknowledged, but the offers never accepted.
+Helena found dozens of cards to her parents from over the years where she offered to help them purge and organize.
+They were appreciated and acknowledged, but the offers were never accepted, the cards tucked away for her to find years later.
 Now she is alone in that house and getting rid of everything they couldn’t take with them.
 “I finally get to help them purge, but it’s because they’re both dead.
 This isn’t the way I wanted it to happen.”

 It isn’t the way I want it to happen, either.
 I suppose I can start by donating to Goodwill that address book.

-Update: I ended doing something about all my stuff.
+Update: I ended up doing something about all my stuff.